michelin/ns4kafka/README.md

 # Principles

-Ns4Kafka is an API that exposes all the required controllers to list, create and delete Kafka resources such as topics, connectors, schemas, Kafka Connect clusters and so on...

-The solution is based on several principles.
+Ns4Kafka is an API that provides controllers for listing, creating, and deleting various Kafka resources, including topics, connectors, schemas, and Kafka Connect clusters.
+The solution is built on several principles.

 ## Namespace Isolation

-Ns4Kafka implements the concept of namespace.
-Kafka resources are encapsulated in your namespace and you cannot see resources managed by other namespaces.
-The isolation is provided by granting ownership on names and prefixes to namespaces.
+Ns4Kafka implements the concept of namespaces, which enable encapsulation of Kafka resources within specific namespaces.
+Each namespace can only view and manage the resources that belong to it, with other namespaces being isolated from each other.
+This isolation is achieved by assigning ownership of names and prefixes to specific namespaces.

 ## Desired State

-When you deploy a Kafka resource, Ns4Kafka saves it into a dedicated topic and alignes the Kafka cluster with the desired state of the resource.
+Whenever you deploy a Kafka resource using Ns4Kafka, the solution saves it to a dedicated topic and synchronizes the Kafka cluster to ensure that the resource's desired state is achieved.

 ## Server Side Validation

-Ns4Kafka applies customizable validation rules to enforce values on the configuration of your resources.
+Ns4Kafka allows you to apply customizable validation rules to ensure that your resources are configured with the appropriate values.

 ## CLI

-Ns4Kafka comes with [Kafkactl](https://github.com/michelin/kafkactl), a CLI that lets you deploy your Kafka resources "as code" within your namespace using YAML descriptors.
-It can be used in CI/CD.
+Ns4Kafka includes [Kafkactl](https://github.com/michelin/kafkactl), a command-line interface (CLI) that enables you to deploy your Kafka resources 'as code' within your namespace using YAML descriptors.
+This tool can also be used in continuous integration/continuous delivery (CI/CD) pipelines.

 # Download

-Ns4Kafka can be downloaded at https://github.com/michelin/ns4kafka/releases and is available as a fat jar.
+You can download Ns4Kafka as a fat jar from the project's releases page on GitHub at https://github.com/michelin/ns4kafka/releases.

-A Docker image is available at [https://hub.docker.com/repository/docker/michelin/ns4kafka](https://hub.docker.com/repository/docker/michelin/ns4kafka).
+Additionally, a Docker image of the solution is available at https://hub.docker.com/repository/docker/michelin/ns4kafka.

 # Install

-Ns4Kafka needs a Kafka broker to store data and GitLab to authenticate users.
+To operate, Ns4Kafka requires a Kafka broker for data storage and GitLab for user authentication.

-The project is based on [Micronaut](https://micronaut.io/) and can be configured with a Micronaut configuration file.
+The solution is built on the [Micronaut framework](https://micronaut.io/) and can be configured using a Micronaut configuration file, which includes a sample file located at `src/main/resources/application.yml`.
-There is an example of configuration file in `src/main/ressource/application.yml`.

-If needed, properties from default application.yml can be overrided:
+If necessary, you can override the properties from the default `application.yml` file by setting the `micronaut.config.file` system property when running the fat jar file, like so:

 ````console
 java -Dmicronaut.config.file=application.yml -jar ns4kafka.jar
 ````

-Or
+Alternatively, you can set the `MICRONAUT_CONFIG_FILE` environment variable and then run the jar file without additional parameters, as shown below:

 ````console
 MICRONAUT_CONFIG_FILE=application.yml